lkodinsson/MARS/Fantasy/Spells.md

 For example: If you are a Medium sized creature and you wanted to transform into a bear, which is a Very Large beast, it would cost you 4 focus with a difficulty of 14.

 While transformed, your physical primary stats (Strength and Dexterity) temporarily become that of the chosen beast.
-As this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making rolls (such as when rolling deflection, evasion, fortitude, and willpower).
+Since this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making rolls (such as when rolling deflection, evasion, fortitude, and willpower).

 Additionally, you acquire any natural weapons, abilities (but not talents), and even movement speed that beast might have.
 While in this form your physical equipment still exists and can still provide magical effects from attunement, but you are otherwise no longer considered to have your weapons and armour equipped.